 For 13 years, my comrade in arms, Pascal Paoli, has defied the despots of Genoa, who claim to possess our island home.
 Now Corsica, the beloved, has been sold by them to the French, and we must renew the war.
-It was the end of April 1769, when General Devaux scattered our heroic land and Pascal Paoli allowed himself to be carried away to England.
+It was the end of April 1769, when General Devaux scattered our heroic band and Pascal Paoli allowed himself to be carried away to England.
 We will rebuild our Corsica and raise another generations of sons and await his return...”

 Amongst the several cocoa estates owned by Leon Agostini was the San Jose estate at Caura.
 In 1900, during the last opulent days of the cocoa planters’ supremacy, Leon Agostini acquired a parcel of land in St. Clair, 29 Maraval Road, for £1,000.
 Building commenced in 1904 in accordance with his own design - Venetian style - and was completed four years later.
-By then the building had changed hands.

 This residence, the largest of the five private homes on the western side of the Queen’s Park Savannah, was built of Barbados coral brought to Trinidad by sloop.
 The final construction cost is said to have been $80,000, which was considered a very large sum in those days.

 The imported coral was cut locally, and Joseph Leon Agostini lost heavily in this line.
 His daughters Stella and Blanche contributed to the beauty of this gracious home in the decoration of wood paneling in the downstairs rooms.
 Leon Agostini lived there in extravagant style until his death in 1906.
-By 1905, however, he had found himself in financial difficulties and was forced to hand over the building to Gordon Grant as part of payment to them.
+By 1905, however, he had found himself in financial difficulties and was forced to hand over the building to Gordon Grant & Co. as part of payment to them.